Castle Moats were added to Castles in the middle ages, to protect the castle from attack. Read more about the Castle Moat Definition >>

 For instance, the castle steward on the first floor could use the small, often-slanting squint, to look down on the ground floor and see if the workers are going about their business.

-Rushes reed-like plants and pieces of different types of grass which were used to cover floors in medieval houses and castles.
+Rushes reed-like plants and pieces of different types of grass were used to cover floors in medieval houses and castles.
 According to some sources, servants would simply bring in bundles of such plants and grass and strew them all over the floor.

 Later, some herbs were sprinkled on top of these plants to make them smell fresh and better.
 However, modern scholars also believe that in the houses of the nobility, reed-like plants were woven together into mats and then spread all over the floors, giving them a tidier look.